l2lam/UBMP4-Intro-1-Input-Output/README.md

 # User Interface

-SW1 is reserved for resetting the boarding into boot-loader mode.
+SW1 is reserved for resetting the UBMP4 device into boot-loader mode.

 ## Program Modes